deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/github_commits_v2.png"> </p>

-Quite a lot of notebooks which are relevant for Opschaler have been created.
+Quite a lot of notebooks which are relevant for KB74-OPSCHALER have been created by me.
 Most started out as smaller notebooks, to learn the programming techniques required for the job.
 Later on a lot of the smaller notebooks have been combined in larger important notebooks.
-Important notebooks have been marked with a (!), really important ones are marked with a (!!).
-These are notebooks that contain main code for Opschaler.
+Important notebooks have been marked with (!), really important ones are marked with (!!).
+These (!!) are notebooks that contain main code for KB74-OPSCHALER.
+I basically have done everything from extracting the raw data from multiple sources, to cleaning and combining it to two usable Pandas DataFrame (10s and 1H resolution).
+Besides this i also did all the preprocessing and created all the models.

-The notebooks that have been made for Opschaler are:
+The notebooks that have been made for KB74-OPSCHALER are:

 * Data preperation
 This is the process of preparing the raw data for analysis, getting the data in easy useable DataFrames.
 The raw data consists of sensor data per dwelling, smartmeter data per dwelling and KNMI weather data of a station in Rotterdam.
 The smartmeter dataframes consists of merged electricity and gasmeter frames.
 Certain datafiles are in nested folders, with each file having a uniqiue name.
 The file types are both `.csv` and `.xlsx`.